 Research-based support courses that accompany and enrich the thematic studios with up-to- date theoretical knowledge.

-Thematic studios implement “research by design” approach to deal with critical issues and require original design thinking.
+Thematic studios that implement a “research by design” approach to dealing with critical issues and require original design thinking.

-● Design-build projects where students work with underserved communities, design a small building for the community and construct the building during the semester break.
+● Design-build projects through which students work with under-served communities, design a small building for the community, and construct the building during the semester break.

-Design studios and support courses focused on Community-Collaborative agenda, supported by the Technion Social Hub incubator.
+Design studios and support courses focused on a collaborative community agenda, supported by the Technion Social Hub incubator.

 Collaborative Studies in the Architecture Professional Program

-The Architecture Program collaborates with the other programs within the Faculty and the Technion.
-We value the cross pollination of such exchanges and expanding this is one of our aims for the future.
+The Architecture Program collaborates with the other programs within this Faculty and the Technion.
+We value the cross-pollination of such exchanges and expanding this is one of our aims for the future.
 Current collaborations include:

-Materials course and laboratory (Civil Engineering)
+Materials course and laboratory (Civil Engineering).

-Joint mandatory basic design studios with Landscape Architecture (Introductory studio in the 1st semester, and Urban Design studio in the 4th semester and an introduction to Landscape Architecture course).
-In addition, elective design and art courses.
+Joint mandatory basic design studios with Landscape Architecture (Introductory studio in the 1st semester, and Urban Design studio in the 4th semester and an Introduction to Landscape Architecture course).
+In addition, students take elective design and art courses.

-Selective and Elective courses offered by other programs at the Faculty, at the undergraduate and the graduate levels.
+Selective and elective courses offered by other programs within this Faculty, at the undergraduate and the graduate levels.

-Joint courses with other units at the Technion (for example, Advanced BIM course, with Civil Engineering), art and foreign languages taught at the Technion department of Humanities.
+Joint courses with other units at the Technion (for example, Advanced BIM course, with Civil Engineering), and art and foreign languages taught at the Technion Department of Humanities.

-Graduate architecture students can choose to study advanced courses offered at Cornell-Tech
+Graduate architecture students can choose to study advanced courses offered at Cornell Tech.

 International Exchanges in the Architecture Professional Program

-The Technion has an extensive exchange program with universities from all over the world.
+The Technion has an extensive exchange program with universities around the world.
 Undergraduate architecture students are the largest group traveling abroad within this exchange program.
-About 30 students in their 3rd or 4th year of studies spend a semester (two in exceptional cases) abroad, each year.
-The Program recognizes comparable courses taken at accredited universities as credits towards graduation.
+Each year, about 30 students in their 3rd or 4th year of studies spend a semester (two, in exceptional cases) abroad.
+The program recognizes comparable courses taken at accredited universities abroad as credits towards graduation.

 Important collaborations include: